dekarrin/morc/README.md

 The deleted (undefined) variable will be unusable in requests until it is re-defined, but it also will no longer take up space in the project file.

+#### Variable Capturing

+Request templates within Morc can have variables within them that are filled at send time.
+Variables are given in the format `${NAME}`, with NAME replaced by the actual name of the variable.

+When a template with one or more variables is sent, the values are substituted in by drawing from one or more sources.
+First, all `-V` flags are checked for a match.
+If found, that value is used.
+If there are no flags setting the value, the current variable environment is checked for a value.
+If none is set, the default environment is checked.
+If there is still no value, the template cannot be filled, and an error is emitted.

+Variables can also be set, viewed, and modified using the `morc vars` and `morc env` commands.

+WIP:
+* Use of -V in send
+* `morc vars` (etc)
+* Description of vars envs
+* `morc env`.

+Saving variables during a `morc send` automatically is supported via the concept of Variable Captures.

+Variable values can be taken from the response of a request.

+WIP:

+* `morc reqs caps new`
+* `morc reqs caps`
+* `morc reqs caps edit`
+* `morc reqs caps delete`

 #### Variable Environments

 The variable store in MORC supports having multiple sets of vars that you can